awaxman11/gh-milestones/README.md

 - `git push heroku master` to push your application up to Heroku.
 - `heroku open` to open the application and view it on Heroku.

-**NOTE** - if your application uses ActiveRecord models, you need to run database migrations on Heroku:
+**NOTE** - if you're using ActiveRecord models, you need to run database migrations on Heroku:

 - `heroku run rake db:migrate` will do this for you.